Committees and Their Charges

 Provost's Student Advisory Council

 The Provost’s Student Advisory Council is comprised of a strong and diverse cohort of undergraduate students.
 Ideally, these students have served or are currently serving on their dean’s student council or are knowledgeable about their college and university issues and involved in activities on both levels.
-This group advises the Provost and her staff on a wide variety of issues relating to their experience and success as students at UTK.
+This group advises the Provost and her staff on a wide variety of issues relating to their experience and success as students at UT.

 Global Action Committee (Ready for the World)